Taylor Yacht Delivery

 A signed contract and a modest non refundable deposit is required to reserve our services for the estimated time frame.

-The balance of the advance payment is due before travel arrangements are made.
-The advance payment consists of fifty percent of the estimated professional fee, and one hundred percent of the estimated
+The balance of the estimated payment is due before travel arrangements are made.
+The estimated payment consists of one hundred percent of the estimated professional fee, and one hundred percent of the estimated

-Payments for professional fees, travel and food can be made by check, PayPal or bank transfer.
+Payments for professional fees, travel and food can be made by check or bank transfer.

 Payments for fuel, dockage, spares and emergency funds are normally made using a credit card supplied to the captain by the owner of the vessel.